Tennis star Osaka slams 'ignorant' sexist comments by Tokyo Olympics chief - RFI

 Mori is also a former president of the Japan Rugby Football Union, and JRFU board member Yuko Inazawa told Japanese media on Friday she believed his comments were aimed at her.

-Japan ranks highly on a range of international indicators, but persistently trails on promoting gender equality -- coming 121 out of 153 nations surveyed in the World Economic Forum's 2020 global gender gap report.
+Japan ranks highly on a range of international indicators but persistently trails on gender equality, coming 121 out of 153 nations surveyed in the World Economic Forum's 2020 global gender gap report.

 Mori, who has a history of controversial remarks, had already attracted criticism earlier in the week by insisting the Games would happen "however the coronavirus (pandemic) evolves".